Statement on Student Rights and Responsibilities

 The Office of Student Conduct ensures compliance with all Title IX requirements.
 The following can be expected for all cases/investigations that are designated as a Title IX incident:

 - The Office of Student Conduct will provide a timely and thorough investigation, and will treat the complainant and respondent with respect before, during, and after the student conduct process.
-Barring exigent circumstances, cases of sexual misconduct or sexual harassment shall be resolved within a 60 day period once the incident has been reported.
+The investigator will make a good faith effort to complete the investigation within sixty (60) days of the complaint being filed.

 - Once a decision has been rendered by either a student conduct officer or a University Disciplinary Committee, all of the involved parties will be informed of the decision in writing.